Church Communications Blog

 5. Evaluate Sundays together—what landed, what didn’t, and what to repeat.

 These practices build a rhythm where communication supports ministry instead of competing with it.
+This is the core principle behind the communication triangle that aligns your entire team.

 The Results of Aligned Church Communication